Enabling SSL on Apache HTTP Server

 Include conf/extra/httpd-ssl.conf

 In order to enable SSL, we need to provide a X509 certificate for server identification.
-For testing purposes you can create a self signed certificate and install it to start using Apache securely, however your users will see a security warning, which says your certificate is not trusted.
+For testing purposes you can create a self-signed certificate and install it to start using Apache securely, however your users will see a security warning, which says your certificate is not trusted.
 In order to clear this warning you need a certificate created by a trusted certificate authority (CA).
 Nowadays, you don’t have to pay for a certificate for server identification.
 There are several sites which provide you with free certificates.
 However, you must be ready to pay for extra features you need from the certificate.

-Creating a self signed certificate for testing purposes
+Creating a self-signed certificate for testing purposes

 First, we need to create a private/public key pair which will be used during certificate creation.
 In order to do this, we need openssl.
-In Apache bin directory, execute following command:
+In Apache bin directory, execute the following command:

 openssl genrsa -des3 -out ..\conf\server.key 1024